Real Questions Texas Parents Are Asking About TEFA in 2026

 What happens if unused TEFA funds remain at the end of the school year?

-What happens if we decide TEFA is no longer the right fit for our family?
+What happens if we decide TEFA is no longer the right fit?

 Do students with IEPs qualify for additional TEFA funding?